Apostolicae curae: Saepius officio

 Frederick Temple, Archbishop of Canterbury, and William Maclagan, Archbishop of York, answered Pope Leo's charges in their written response, Saepius officio: Answer of the Archbishops of Canterbury and York to the bull Apostolicae Curae of H.H.
 Leo XIII.

 First, they asserted that the ordination ceremonies in question were biblically valid.
 They then provided pages of quotations, detailing Catholic and Eastern Orthodox liturgies that they considered guilty of the same alleged offenses.
 According to the archbishops, if the ordinations of the bishops and priests in the Anglican churches were invalid then, by the same measure, so must be the ordinations of clergy in the Catholic and Eastern Orthodox churches.

 On the charge of intent, the response argued that the readmission of the required phrases in 1662 were addressed more to the Presbyterian rather than the Roman controversy.
 They asserted also that the Book of Common Prayer as a whole contained a strong sacrificial theology in the ordinal.
 They agreed that, at the time of the reunion of the churches under Queen Mary, many Edwardian priests were deprived for various reasons.
 They then demonstrated that not one priest was deprived on account of defect of order.
 Some were voluntarily reordained and others received anointing as a supplement to their previous ordination.
 Some, and perhaps the majority, remained in their benefices without reordination.
 By contrast all who were married had to put their wives away as invalidly married.
 In some cases, Edwardian priests were promoted to higher positions in the Catholic Church.
-They argued against the pope's example of John Clement Gordon, stating that – among other things – Gordon's desire for reordination had its roots in the discredited Nag's Head Fable.
+They argued against the pope's example of John Clement Gordon, stating that—among other things—Gordon's desire for reordination had its roots in the discredited Nag's Head Fable.

 The Catholic bishops of England and Wales issued a response to Saepius officio, entitled A Vindication of the Bull 'Apostolicae Curae', and pointed out the Protestant theology of Cranmer and the English Reformers.

 Other Anglican responses

 One evangelical response declared that "Christian teaching must be tested by the New Testament, not by any nebulous formula known as 'Catholic truth'".

-Another Anglican view was that of Randall Davidson, Temple's eventual successor as Archbishop of Canterbury.
+Another Anglican view was that of Randall Davidson, who succeeded Temple as Archbishop of Canterbury in 1903.
 He stressed "the strength and depth of the Protestantism of England" and regarded other differences with Rome as much more important than its views on Anglican orders.

 Helped by articles in The Times, Apostolicae curae was understood to mean that orders conferred in the Church of England were not, to the Pope, orders in the Catholic sense.
 Anglican resentment began to abate.
 Vaughan's biographer comments that, "there would probably have been much more resentment had the Holy See declared in favour of Anglican orders and declared Anglican clergy 'massing priests'".
 Nonetheless Vaughan saw fit to publish A Vindication of the Bull 'Apostolicae Curae': A Letter on Anglican Orders by the Cardinal Archbishop and Bishops of the Province of Westminster in 1898.